 Meal prep is the best way to set yourself up for healthy homemade meals during the week.
 The thought of cooking every night seems daunting and unrealistic, which means you're more likely to cave and eat something unhealthy if you don't have a fridge stocked with easy meal-building basics at the ready.

 We've rounded up foods that are easy to prepare on the weekend, store in the fridge, and use a million different ways.

-Eggs are one of the most nutritious foods and they’re also low-calorie.
-At only 78 calories per serving, a hard-boiled egg is a great topping or side for just about any dish: slice it on top of your avocado toast, or just eat it with some cheese and veggies in a homemade protein bento box.
-Either way, eggs are on the top of our healthy breakfast ideas list, so make sure you put them on your meal prep to-do list.
+Eggs are one of the most nutritious, low calorie foods (only 78 calories per serving).
+A hard- or soft-boiled egg is a great topping or side for just about any dish: slice it on top of your avocado toast, add it to a rice bowl, salad, or just eat it by itself as a healthy mid-morning snack.
+Either way, eggs are on the top of our healthy breakfast ideas list, so make sure you put them on your meal prep list.

 Grilled Chicken Breasts

 Chicken breast is lean, so it gives you a high source of protein without all the saturated fat you'd get from red meat.
 And going for grilled chicken breasts over fried chicken is definitely the healthier choice that's easier to prep.
 Cook enough breasts to last you for four days, either on the grill or in the oven.
 Keep it simple throughout the week by pairing it with some steamed veggies, or add it to pasta.